-(i).
-Historically, the Company only recognized the value of stock options granted to consultants under the 2018 Equity Incentive Plan as cost of goods sold.
-This recognition was based on the fact that the stock options directly contributed to the revenue generated by the Company's GM2 Asset.
-The amortization expenses of the stock options granted to consultants recognized in the twelve months ended October 31, 2022 and 2021, nine months ended October 31, 2021 and 2020, and the twelve months ended January 31, 2021 and 2020 are shown in the following table:
+The Company recognizes the value of stock options granted to consultants under the 2018 Equity Incentive Plan as cost of goods sold.
+These stock options directly contributed to the revenue generated by the Company's GM2 Asset.
+The amortization expenses of the stock options granted to consultants recognized in the twelve months ended October 31, 2023 and 2022 are shown in the following table: